-Through the use of CRT and CHAID methods of analysis, the Shepell-fgi Research Group was able to isolate complex employee segments that are at risk for relationship problems.
-These analyses also enabled us to rank the top demographic 'drivers' that differentiate these segments on the basis of EAP accesses for relationship problems.
+Through the use of the statistical algorithms CHAID and CRT, the WarrenShepell Research Group was able to isolate complex employee segments that are at risk for relationship problems.
+These analyses also enabled us to rank the top demographic 'drivers' that differentiate these segments on the basis of EAP accesses for 'relationship problems'4.

-For these analyses, marital/relationship discord and separation and divorce were collapsed into a composite of 'relationship problems'.2 Twenty-four percent (24%) of all EAP accesses were associated with this composite.
+For these analyses, marital/relationship discord and separation and divorce were collapsed into a composite of 'relationship problems'.
+Twenty-four percent of all EAP accesses were associated with this composite.
 The following is a capsule review of the findings.